 - If an adult patient is incapacitated since the first caregiver is the patient’s health care power of attorney or their legal guardian.

 - If the patient is registered in a nursing facility or hospice.

-- Primary caregivers in the state of Maine are allowed to grow up to six plants and possess a maximum of 2.5 ounces of marijuana.
+Other things to note regarding medical marijuana caregivers in Maine is that primary caregivers are allowed to grow up to six plants and possess a maximum of 2.5 ounces of marijuana.
 They are also allowed a maximum of five patients with six plants per patient.
 Caregivers that cultivate have to pay $300 per patient, $31 for a criminal background check and $300 per patient for each annual renewal.

 How Do I Renew My Medical Marijuana Card in Maine?

-Your MMJ card lasts for one year from the date it was issued.
-You and your primary caregiver have to send the annual renewal form at least 30 days before the card’s expiry date.
-Your primary caregiver has to pay a $10 renewal fee, and your annual physician’s visit will cost an average of $150.
+Your Maine MMJ card lasts for one year from the date it was issued.
+You (and your primary caregiver, if applicable) will have to get in touch with the issuing physician’s office to send for renewal at least 30 days prior to the card’s expiration date.

 Additional Information About the Medical Marijuana Card in Maine